Gravitational Hilbert spaces: invariant and co-invariant states, inner products, gauge-fixing, and BRST

 A specific goal of this program is to shed light on the idea of `null states', which has become prominent in recent developments.
 This refers to a non-zero wavefunction of gravitational variables which (due to non-perturbative effects) has zero norm, leading to linear relations between apparently distinct states.
 From the perspective of the path integral, the existence of such states (but none with negative norm) appears to require a highly-tuned conspiracy, which demands some explanation.
 We advocate an explanation in terms of gauge symmetry, specifically non-perturbative diffeomorphism invariance (or perhaps a mild extension thereof).
 Null states can then result as the difference between two states related by a gauge transformation.
 One of our central motivations is to provide a language in which this idea can be made as precise and concrete as possible.

 In this paper we describe a strategy for achieving these goals.
 We draw heavily on previous ideas in the literature on canonical quantum gravity, many of which are not as well-known as they deserve.
+Indeed, many of the technical ingredients used below appear already in the classic treatment of constrained Hamiltonian systems and BRST quantisation by Henneaux and Teitelboim \cite{Henneaux:1994lbw}.
 As such, much of the paper will be dedicated to a review of this older work, emphasising the conceptual points which are most relevant to our aims, though in many places we extend these ideas and illustrate them with novel examples.
 We sketch the main ideas in the remainder of the introduction, while leaving details to the main text.
 To provide the simplest possible illustration and avoid excessive technical distractions, in the bulk of the paper we mostly flesh out the details in theories of one-dimensional (or mini-superspace) theories of gravity, which is sufficient to illustrate the salient points.
 Nonetheless, we concentrate on ideas which readily generalise to more interesting theories in higher dimensions (both closed universes and those with spatial asymptotic boundaries such as AdS).

 The reader may find a specific solvable example useful: many of the main ideas in this paper are implemented and illustrated in detail for de Sitter JT gravity in \cite{Held:2024rmg}.